lucidrains/linear-attention-transformer/README.md

     max_seq_len = 8192,
     causal = True,
     one_kv_head = True, # use one key/value head to save on memory / compute
-    ff_chunks = 2       # feedforward chunking, from Reformer paper
+    reversible = True,  # use reversible nets, from Reformer paper ff_chunks = 2       # feedforward chunking, from Reformer paper
 ).cuda()